glotzerlab/signac-docs/docs/source/environments.rst

 How to Use Environments
 =======================

-Environments are defined by subclassing from the :py:class:`~flow.ComputeEnvironment` class.
+Environments are defined by subclassing from the :py:class:`~flow.environment.ComputeEnvironment` class.
-The :py:class:`~flow.ComputeEnvironment` class is a *meta-class* that ensures that all subclasses are automatically globally registered when they are defined.
+The :py:class:`~flow.environment.ComputeEnvironment` class is a *meta-class* that ensures that all subclasses are automatically globally registered when they are defined.
 This enables us to use environments simply by defining them or importing them from a different module.
-The :py:func:`flow.get_environment` function will go through all defined :py:class:`~flow.ComputeEnvironment` classes and return the one where the :py:meth:`~flow.ComputeEnvironment.is_present` class method returns ``True``.
+The :py:func:`flow.get_environment` function will go through all defined :py:class:`~flow.environment.ComputeEnvironment` classes and return the one where the :py:meth:`~flow.environment.ComputeEnvironment.is_present` class method returns ``True``.

 Packaged Environments
 =====================

 The package comes with a few *default environments* which are **always available** and designed for specific schedulers.
-That includes the :py:class:`~flow.DefaultTorqueEnvironment` and the :py:class:`~flow.DefaultSlurmEnvironment`.
+That includes the :py:class:`~flow.environment.DefaultTorqueEnvironment` and the :py:class:`~flow.environment.DefaultSlurmEnvironment`.
 This means that if you are within an environment with a *Torque* or *Slurm scheduler* you should be immediately able to submit to the cluster.

 In addition, **signac-flow** comes with some environments tailored to specific compute clusters that are defined in the :py:mod:`flow.environments` module.